< Go Back

 - Plan your night out, let someone know where you are going and when you will be home.

-- Carry a charged mobile phone and put a trusted taxi number in your contacts.
+- Carry a Personal alarm and a charged mobile phone and put a trusted taxi number in your contacts.

 - Never accept a drink from someone you don’t know or don’t trust.